 Firstly, you’ll want to automate certain processes to save time for your customers and your team.

-Sending a simple auto-response email can be enough to let your customer know you’ve received their message and are working on a solution.
-It doesn’t have to be anything special, either:
+For example: Sending a simple auto-response email can be enough to let your customer know you’ve received their message and are working on a solution.
+It doesn’t have to be anything special, either.

 Next steps would include:

 - Ensuring your service reps are all equipped to handle the issues assigned to them with little to no downtime.

 - Assigning employees only to issues which they are best qualified to tackle.

 - Allowing and enabling team members to cross channels themselves as needed (instead of wasting time transferring customers to other departments).

 To reiterate, it’s not how long it takes to solve an issue that bugs your customers - it’s the downtime that does.